Justin-Sawyer/recipes-and-deliveries/README.md

 **Recipes***and***Deliveries** has the possibility of centralising the multitute of recipe websites that can be found online.

-Just as regular users can earn credits when other users order one of their recipes, **Recipes***and***Deliveries** could be a place that hghlights up and coming talents.
+Just as regular users can earn a credit when other users vote for one of their recipes, **Recipes***and***Deliveries** could be a place that hghlights up and coming talents.
 Once a professional, accredited chef signs on to the service, **Recipes***and***Deliveries** could be a place where said chef might make an income.
 For the professional, in other words, there could be a small monetary reward instead of a credit whenever a user orders a professional's recipes.

 ## Design
 ### Overall Colour Scheme